staudtlex/icr/README.md

       0.50           NA            NA
 ```

-To check how uncertain $\alpha$ may be, or whether it actually differs from various minimal reliability thresholds, bootstrap $\alpha$.
+To check how uncertain &alpha; may be, or whether it actually differs from various minimal reliability thresholds, bootstrap &alpha;.
 For reproducibility, do not forget to set the seed (defaults to `seed = c(12345, 12345, 12345, 12345, 12345, 12345)`).

 Given that bootstrapping may take quite some time for large amounts of reliability data, increase the number of cores across which `krippalpha` may distribute the computations (note that if your version does not support the use of multiple cores, `krippalpha` will reset `cores` to 1).